Hyperentangled Time-bin and Polarization Quantum Key Distribution: HEQKD and BBM92 Finite Key Analysis

-{To estimate the probability of detecting an error per pump pulse we look at the effects of measurement system errors, background light, and loss of the photons, including some effects from multiple-pair detection events (which require the assignment of a random bits if there are multiple detection events} \cite{lutkenhaus1999quantum}). {We needed to derive this estimate to have a rate formula that was suitable for $d=4$ since the work of Ma et al.} \cite{Ma2007}{ was not easily generalized to higher dimensions.
-Here we derive an estimate for a $d$-dimensional system which gives an upper bound on the error rate, at least for the $d=2$ case when compared to the formula for $E_{\lambda}Q_{\lambda}$, derived in} \cite{Ma2007} {(which is an exact formula for the expected error rate for a system of that dimension).
+To estimate the probability of detecting an error per pump pulse, we look at the effects of measurement system errors, background light, and photon loss, including some effects from multiple-pair detection events (which require the assignment of a random bit~\cite{lutkenhaus1999quantum}).
+We needed to derive this estimate to have a rate formula that was suitable for $d=4$, since previous work on this topic~\cite{Ma2007} was not easily generalized to higher dimensions.
+Here we derive a $d$-dimensional-system estimate which gives an upper bound on the error rate, at least for the $d=2$ case when compared to the formula for $E_{\lambda}Q_{\lambda}$, derived in~\cite{Ma2007} (which is an exact formula for the expected error rate for a system of that dimension).

-We estimate the error from background events with 3 different cases: when Alice (Bob) loses all her (his) photons but detects a background event and Bob (Alice) detects at least one photon (assuming there is no error) and the case where both Alice and Bob lose all their photons and they both detect a background event.
-Conditional on these events happening and in the case that multiple photons are detected here, there is an error probability of $e_0$.
-Adding up all those different possibilities, we find the error probability for background related errors to be}
+We estimate the error from background events for 3 different cases: Alice (Bob) loses all her (his) source photons but detects a background event and Bob (Alice) detects at least one source photon (assuming there is no error); or both Alice and Bob lose all their source photons and they both detect a background event.
+Conditional on any of these events happening, there is an error probability of $e_0=(d-1)/d$ since the background photons are assumed to occur randomly at each detector.
+Summing the errors from these three cases, we estimate the total error probability for background-related errors to be

+The first term/top line (second term/middle line) in the curly braces corresponds to the probability that Alice (Bob) detects at least one source photon and Bob (Alice) detects only a background photon; the last term/bottom line is the probability that Alice and Bob each only detect a background photon.

-{Assuming all photons produced are detected, some errors are dependent on the imperfections in the measurement system and others from the uncorrelated nature of certain terms in the higher-order photon pair wavefunction, $\ket{\Psi^n}$} \cite{kok2000postselected}{ or from multiple photons being detected simultaneously on different detectors.
+In addition to these background-related errors, there are some situations where all source photons produced are detected, e.g., when the source produces one pair, and we detect one pair.
+Errors in those cases arise from imperfections in the measurement system.
+Also, for $n>1$, errors arise from the uncorrelated nature of certain terms in the higher-order photon-pair wavefunction Eqn. \ref{psiN}, from~\cite{kok2000postselected}.
+These errors result in multiple source photons being detected simultaneously on different detectors of the same side; contrary to the initial impulse to simply discard these cases, here we assign a random bit to the key (to avoid the possibility of `bit forcing' by an eavesdropper)~\cite{lutkenhaus1999quantum}.